SAP/openui5-docs/docs/Step_4_Calling_a_Function_Import_95e5b87.md

 ## Step 4: Calling a Function Import

 We only want to display the upcoming meetings and hide the meetings happened in the past in our app.
 By using a function import that calculates these items on the back end we do not need to do the calculation on the client.
-The mock server will be instructed to do the calculation locally for testing purposes.
+The OData V2 mock server will be instructed to do the calculation locally for testing purposes.

 ***